Adobe-Marketing-Cloud/aem-translation-framework-bootstrap-connector/README.md

 The main parts of the template are:

-* bundle: Java bundle containing all core functionality like OSGi service as well as component-related Java code.
+* core: Java bundle containing all core functionality like OSGi service as well as component-related Java code.
-* content: contains the /apps (and /etc) parts of the project, components, templates, configurations.
+* ui.apps: contains the /apps (and /etc) parts of the project, components, templates, configurations.

 ## How to build